International enrolment in degree programmes

 - high school diploma, translated into Italian, legalized by the authorities of the country issuing the degree;

-- on-site Declaration of Value issued by the Italian Embassy in the country where the diploma or validity certificate issued by ENIC-NARIC centers or by diplomatic representations in Italy has been obtained;
+- on-site Declaration of Value issued by the Italian Embassy in the country where the degree has been obtained or Statement of comparability issued by CIMEA or validity certificate issued by ENIC-NARIC centers;

 - copy of valid residence permit (only for non-EU citizens);